Salesforce + AI

 Performance Tip: Start with fewer toolsets and add more as needed.
 The all toolset loads 60+ tools which can significantly impact context window and response times.

-5 Salesforce Hosted MCP Servers (Beta)
+5 Salesforce Hosted MCP Servers (Generally Available)

-Available Endpoints
+Available Endpoints (GA Catalog)

 Setup Requirements